Quick Digs: Treating Salvias as Bedding Plants

 However, another choice is possible if you have reservations both about spending on annuals and investing effort in winter preperation.
 That option is to plant only sages and other perennials that are rated as being cold hardy to your local zone.
 Remember though, if a winter is unusually severe, some plants zoned for your region may not survive.

-If you have questions about your zone and sages that are wise choices for its climate, please feel free to contact us.
+To request more information about your zone and sages that are wise choices for its climate, please feel free to contact us.
 We'll be glad to help you dig into the subject.